 Sometimes, if I am not too stiff, I will even intensify this stretch by taking my right ankle and crossing it over the left, and slightly pull my left leg more to the right.
 This action turns up the stretch on my left side-body.
 You may try this as well, if your heart desires.

-When you have stayed in the Bananasana, slowly come back to the center again, and do another vertical stretch.
+When you have stayed in the Bananasana for 3-5 minutes, slowly come back to the center again, and do another vertical stretch.
 Repeat the pose on the other side.

 The Banana Pose opens your ribs and chest and improves the circulation there, as your Lung Meridians open, improving your fourth chakra balance.
 It also opens the hips through the iliotibial bands, and improves your second chakra energy.